ITR Filing Deadline Missed?

 You've just made a savvy investment in the stock market, watched your portfolio grow, and decided to cash in on your success by selling some of your stocks.
 But before you celebrate your financial triumph, there's one thing you can't overlook: capital gains tax.

-What is a Capital Gain Tax in India?
+What is a Capital Gain Tax?

 To understand capital gains, you need to understand the concept of capital assets.